 Using a personal bank account whilst, doable isn’t going to be ideal for most people.
 You are limited in the type of transactions you can carry out, and of course it’s not in the business name.
 Add to that the time and inconvenience of identifying and separating your personal income/expenditure to that of your business, and you can see why even sole traders might seek out an alternative.

 These business accounts don’t require a credit check, making them perfect for those with either bad, poor or no credit history.
 What’s more, you could have an account up and running in as little as 24 hours.
 Bear in mind that both services have annual or monthly cover charges, and some basic transactions will cost.
 The good news is that all of these can be offset against profits thus reducing your tax liability.
-Also see our comparison of the two for more information or alternatively compare the top business current accounts.
+Also see our article ‘do I really need a business account?‘ or compare the top business current accounts no credit check